How to Ship Alcohol in the U.S: Tips, State Rules and Regulations for Shipping Beer, Wine and Spirits (UPS, FedEx & USPS)

 • Use polystyrene on the inside and cardboard on the outside for packaging.
 FedEx requires that spirits be shipped with these materials for safe transport and delivery.

-• Avoid packing peanuts and wrapping paper and cardboard dividers.
+• Avoid packing peanuts, wrapping paper, and cardboard dividers.

 • Use tape to reinforce your packaging.